 Christian disaster relief organization sending Disaster Relief Unit and recruiting clean-up volunteers

-Samaritan’s Purse Canada is helping flood victims in Windsor by having one of its specially equipped Disaster Relief Units on site and is recruiting volunteers to clean up water-damaged homes.
+Samaritan’s Purse Canada is helping flood victims in Windsor by having one of its specially equipped Disaster Relief Units on site.
 The City of Windsor has welcomed the assistance.

 “This is a very difficult and stressful situation for the flooded homeowners, and we’re ready to do all we can to help them clean up,” said Brent Davis, Samaritan’s Purse Canada’s response director.
 “We’re assessing the damage, and asking local churches and other non-government partners to join with us as we provide compassionate, coordinated assistance.”

 Almost a meter of rain fell in the Windsor-Essex region during a 20-hour period on August 28-29, or more than three times the amount that usually falls there in all of August.
 Thousands of homes are flooded.

 As of September 26, we have trained, equipped, and deployed 754 volunteers, who did flood relief work for 65 grateful homeowners.

 Samaritan’s Purse Canada’s Ontario-based Disaster Relief Unit is now in Windsor at Parkwood Gospel Temple.
 The unit is a tractor trailer outfitted with essential disaster recovery equipment including generators, pumps, hand tools, and safety gear for volunteers.
 It also serves as a volunteer coordination center, and is equipped with a self-contained office, communications system, and other supplies.